ryan-m-may/webpackBoilerplate/README.md

 ## `asset`
 Type `asset` will allow webpack to make it's own decision based on file size.
-* `asset/inline` chosen if file size is less than 8kb.
+* `asset/inline` is chosen if file size is less than 8kb.
-* `asset/resource` chosen if file size is greater than 8kb.
+* `asset/resource` is chosen if file size is greater than 8kb.
 * 8kb is the default setting and can be changed by using the `parser` setting as demonstrated below.
 ```
 rules: [
   {
-    test: /\.svg/,
+    test: /\.svg$/,
     type: 'asset',
     parser: {
       dataUrlCondition: {